Paranoid-Dev/ParanoidFFD/README.md

 So I made my own "unblockable" downloader using [undetected_chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver).

 ### Dependency
-Latest stable build of Google Chrome / Chromium in the default install path (As of ParanoidFFD v1.1.0, you can use `-C <Chrome Version` to use other versions of Chrome)
+Latest stable build of Google Chrome / Chromium in the default install path (As of ParanoidFFD v1.1.0, you can use `-C <Chrome Version>` to use other versions of Chrome)

 Python3 (3.6 or higher)

 [undetected-chromedriver](https://pypi.org/project/undetected-chromedriver/)

+Python Zlib module (Probably installed by default)

+You can delete every file/folder in this repo once you've compiled ParanoidFFD - ParanoidFFD doesn't require any files/folders in this repo to run.
 ### Build dependency
 GCC and its' libraries or some other C compiler